Pediatrician debunks 5 myths about the flu

 Norton Children’s Medical Group

-Your child can get a flu shot at any of our pediatrician offices, conveniently-located throughout Kentucky and Southern Indiana.
+Your child can receive a flu shot at any of our pediatrician offices, conveniently -located throughout Kentucky and Southern Indiana.

 Should my child get a flu vaccine?
 Can you get sick from the flu shot?
 Does the flu vaccine work?
 There are a lot of questions about the flu shot and the flu out there — and a lot of conflicting answers, depending on whom you ask.
 Let’s go through the myths to uncover the truth.

-With the COVID-19 pandemic ongoing, pediatricians are urging families to get their kids vaccinated for flu.
-In newly released guidelines, the American Academy of Pediatrics (AAP) strongly recommends children receive their flu vaccinations by the end of October.
+With respiratory syncytial virus (RSV) and COVID-19 also expected to surge in the fall and winter months, pediatricians are urging families to get their kids vaccinated for RSV (if less than 8 months old or under 2 years of age and in a high risk category) and COVID-19 (vaccine updated for 2024-2025) this fall.
+In newly released guidelines, the Centers for Disease Control and Prevention (CDC) strongly recommends children receive their flu vaccinations by the end of October.
 This includes all eligible kids 6 months and older.

 You’ve been lucky.
 Flu is very contagious.
 Each year, flu affects tens of millions of people.
 As with any illness, you don’t get sick until you do.
 A flu vaccine is your best shot at prevention.
 Flu vaccine is recommended for those 6 months and older.